anlsys/valgrind/taskgrind/.runtimes-tools/ompt/README.md

 # Prerequisities
-- Portable Hardware Locality (hwloc)
-- Open Portable Atomics (OPA)

-# Installation
-Build via cmake.
-Optional environment variables:
-- `PAPI_INSTALL` providing the installation of hwloc to use
-- `OPA_INSTALL` providing the installation of OPA to use
+- An installation of taskgrind in the environment (TODO: checking it as part of the cmake file)